Healthy and rewarding dog treat options

 You can often get free or low cost sample bags of different kibbles at your local pet shop.
 Similar to store-bought dog treats, we love the convenience of having a shelf-stable, ready to go option on hand.

-If you need a higher value treat to keep your dog’s attention on walks and hikes, we love using canned wet food and the newer moist dog foods.
+If you need a higher value treat to keep your dog’s attention on walks and hikes, we love using canned wet food and moist dog foods, like Red Barn's Food Rolls.
 Canned foods with a smooth consistency go perfectly in squeeze tubes made for homemade baby food.

 Dogs go gaga for real meat.
 They love it WAY more than store bought treats.
 So it’s our go-to for training in high-distraction environments like on walks, hikes, and outings.
 Blandly cooking the same meat that is in your dog’s food will minimize the risk of stomach upset.
 Once it’s cooked, chop it up into pea sized pieces for dogs 40 pounds and up and half the size of a pea for smaller dogs.